mflova/mflova-linux-setup/developer/README.md

 - Ctrl+g: FZF marks
 - Ctrl+p: FZF files and folders from current dir
 - Ctrl+w: Set image as wallpaper (not at startup)
+- o: Sort by any criteria
+- 1l: Uncompress zip